pdm-project/pdm/docs/docs/usage/project.md

 - Built pdm_test-0.0.0-py3-none-any.whl
 ```

-The artifacts can then be uploaded to PyPI by [twine](https://pypi.org/project/twine).
+The artifacts can then be uploaded to PyPI by [twine](https://pypi.org/project/twine) or using the
+[pdm-publish](https://github.com/branchvincent/pdm-publish) plugin.
 Available options can be found by
 typing `pdm build --help`.

 ## Show the current Python environment